Laf111/CEMU-Batch-Framework/README.md

 - **Dumping games via network isn't it quite slow?**

-    - Yes sure (Wii-U builtin network adapter stuck : ~ 400Mb/h, means one night for BOTW) but total time has to be compared to a NANDUMPER's dump on SDCard + WFS Tools time to extract the game.
-And here, all is done automatically : game are ready to be launched with saves, update and DLC already installed in the mlc01 folder located in the game one.
+    - Yes sure (Wii-U builtin network adapter suck : ~ 400Mb/h, a long night for BOTW) but total time has to be compared to a NANDUMPER's dump on SDCard + manual extraction with WFS Tools' time.
+Here all is done automatically by scripts : game are ready to be launched with saves, update and DLC already installed in the mlc01 folder located in the game one.

 - **Why backup/restore GLCache?**